3.4. Star Arguments

 ../../_images/unpack-assignment%2Cargs%2Cparams.png

-• Positional arguments - value passed to function
+• Argument - value passed to the function

-• Positional arguments - must be at the left side
+• Positional arguments - resolved by position, order is important, must be at the left side

-• Keyword arguments - must be on the right side
+• Keyword arguments - resolved by name, order is not important, must be on the right side

 ... ...